lijingwei9060/execbeat/README.md

 ES_BEATS?=vendor/github.com/elastic/beats## @community_beat Must be set to ./vendor/github.com/elastic/beats.
 It must always be a relative path.

 Make sure you leave no spaces between beats and ##.
 This was causing make setup to fail such as below.

+Make sure the version of mage is below 1.8 , otherwise mage package will failed .

 ```
 make